boundingstar/local-organising-guide/docs/homepage.md

-## Want to see change in the world but not sure how to make it happen?
+### Want to see change in the world but not sure how to make it happen?
 This is the place to start
 - [List of other versions of this guide]
 - [Link to: what is this guide and who made it?]

-Steps:
+# Steps To Make Your Organisation or Action Happen:
 1. (steps from lltwid episode written somewhere)
 2. searching for existing groups
 3. defining the problem you want to address